laxris/laxris.github.io/index.markdown

 layout: home
 ---
+# About Chris A. Hammerschmidt

+I am also working on APTA Technologies, a spin-off company offering services and solutions for analyzing sequential, computer-generated data.

 I am a PostDoc in the Cyber Security Group at the Intelligent Systems Department at the TU Delft.
 I work on machine learning methods for reverse engineering.
 Together with  Sicco Verwer, I apply these methods both in network security and software testing.

-Together with Sicco Verwer, I am also working on APTA Technologies, a spin-off company offering services and solutions for analyzing sequential, computer-generated data.

 Before coming to Delft, I successfully defended my Ph.D. thesis at the Interdisciplinary Centre for Security, Reliability and Trust, which is part of the University of Luxembourg.
 I spent my time in the Service and Data Management (SEDAN) group headed by Radu State.
 I still regularly work with SEDAN.
 About my Work